 Sam is a bricklayer robot that can semiautomate the construction of brick walls.
 This robot is able to lay 3000 bricks a day while the mean of a worker is 500 a day, what makes the robot incredibly attractive because of its speed.

 The operation is simple.
 One operator need to feed the machine with bricks, another has to smooth over the concrete before the robot places more bricks and Sam will do the rest.
 The robot is composed by a platform that adapts itself to the terrain characteristics, even if they change, a cement pump, the bricks deposit and a robotic arm.
 Although it costs $500.000, SAM is also cost-efficient as it costs more than seven times less than a worker.

 Finally, here is the first robot that can build a house in 24 hours.
 This house has been built using mobile 3D printing technology in Russia and its cost has been around $10.000, for a surface of 38 m2.

 Is there another innovation in the construction field worth sharing with the community?
-Please check out the Automation and Robotics Forum to exchange knowledge on this trend.
+Please check out the Automation and Robotics Forum to discuss its application on current engineering challenges.